rogeriochaves/spades/README.md

 https://www.youtube.com/watch?v=NYb2GDWMIm0

-Elm on Rails comes with style-elements by default, and although you can remove it and use the standard html library, we really recommend you to give it a shot, you won't regret!
+Spades comes with style-elements by default, and although you can remove it and use the standard html library, we really recommend you to give it a shot, you won't regret!

 ## Other Batteries Included

-Aside from the advantaged mentioned above, Elm on Rails also comes with:
+Aside from the advantaged mentioned above, Spades also comes with:

 - Ready for Elm 0.19
 - [Routing and Navigation](https://www.elm-tutorial.org/en/07-routing/cover.html)